-From the tech giants and startups of Silicon Valley to the media, fashion, and finance conglomerates of New York City, there’s little surprise that many international students want to cut their teeth with an internship in the United States.
+From the tech giants and startups of Silicon Valley to the media, fashion, and finance conglomerates of New York City, it's little surprise that many international students want to cut their teeth with an internship in the United States.
 It is the land of opportunity after all.
 In fact, we at Go Overseas have hosted several international interns ourselves -- and from a company perspective, we love the insight we get from a multicultural team.

 From the nuances of visa and red tape to the unique American workplace culture, it’s best to be prepared!